animeshramesh/interview-prep/Python/Running_Notes.md

     step: Difference between each number in the sequence.
 - from collection import Counter, defaultdict
 - raise NotImplementedError
+- bisect.bisect for binary search in python
+- list(nums) returns a copy of nums
+- list.insert(idx, element)

 # Strings
 - `word.strip()` for trimming spaces